PokemonAutomation/ComputerControl/Wiki/Programs/PokemonBDSP/ShinyHunt-Shaymin.md

 ### Go Home when Done:

 After finding a shiny, go to the Switch Home to idle.
 Turn this off for unattended streaming so that your viewers can see the shiny.

-### Bike Shortcut:

-This is the Dpad button that is used to quickly trigger the bike.

 ## Advanced Settings: